Skip to main content

 Rule 4906-4-08 | Health and safety, land use and ecological information.

-(c) Provide the generation equipment manufacturer's safety standards.
-Include a complete copy of the manufacturer's safety manual or similar document and any recommended setbacks from the manufacturer.
+(d) The generation equipment manufacturer's safety standards, including a complete copy of the manufacturer's safety manual or similar document and any recommended setbacks from the manufacturer.

 (2) Air pollution control.
-Except for wind farms, the applicant shall describe in conceptual terms the probable impact to the population due to failures of air pollution control equipment.
+Except for wind farms and solar facilities, a description in conceptual terms of the probable impact to the population due to failures of air pollution control equipment.

 (i) Blasting activities.